-The Regent University Master of Arts in Law (M.A.) is purposely designed to aid (1) working professionals who seek to advance their careers and (2) students seeking a practical academic credential to increase their marketability as they launch their career.
-Although the M.A. in Law does not prepare graduates to practice law, it does ground students in foundational legal contexts, taught through a Christian worldview, so they can better understand the laws that affect their chosen career.
+The Regent University Master of Arts in Law (M.A.) is purposely designed to aid (1) working students who wish to study law for professional advancement (2) students seeking a practical academic credential to increase their marketability as they launch their career.
+Although the master's degree in law does not prepare graduates to practice law, it is a challenging program that grounds students in foundational legal contexts, taught through a Christian worldview, so they can better understand the laws that affect their chosen career.

 Courses: View required and elective courses.